How Did This Get Made?

 How Did This Get Made?
 (HDTGM) is a podcast on the Earwolf network.
 It is hosted by Paul Scheer, June Diane Raphael and Jason Mantzoukas with occasional substitutes and/or guest hosts.
-Each episode features the deconstruction and mockery of outlandish and bad films.
+Each episode features the deconstruction and mockery of outlandish films that are widely considered to be the worst.

 Format

 The hosts and guest make jokes about the films as well as attempt to unscramble plots.
 After discussing the film, Scheer reads "second opinions" in the form of five-star reviews posted online by Amazon.com users.
 The hosts also often make recommendations on if the film is worth watching.
 The show is released every two weeks.

-During the show's off week a ".5" episode (also known as a "minisode") is uploaded.
-These episodes feature Scheer's "explanation hopeline" where he answers questions from fans who call in, the movie for the next week is announced, Scheer reads corrections and omissions from the message board regarding last week's episode, and he opens fan mail and provides his recommendations on books, movies, TV shows etc. that he is enjoying.
+Regular episodes reviewing films are released every other Friday, with ".5" episodes, or "minisodes," uploaded on the Fridays in between.
+These episodes feature Scheer answering fan questions, announcing the next movie, reading corrections, and opening fan mail.
+He also shares recommendations on books, movies, and TV shows.
+During the pandemic, Mantzoukas joined for "quar-chat," extending the minisodes to an hour.
+After the pandemic, these episodes evolved into "Last Looks," focusing on more in-depth discussions.
+"Last Looks" is a Hollywood term used on set just before filming begins, reflecting the shift to more involved content.